Nakul-Jaglan/ai-document-frontend/README.md

 ### Vercel (Recommended)

 1. Connect your GitHub repository to Vercel
-2. Configure environment variables in Vercel dashboard
+2. Configure environment variables in Vercel dashboard:
+   - Add `NEXT_PUBLIC_API_URL` with your backend URL
 3. Deploy automatically on push to main branch

+**Note**: The project includes a `vercel.json` configuration file to ensure proper deployment.

 ### Manual Deployment